cloudfoundry-attic/vcap-yeti/README.md

 FAQ:
 ----
 1. What does "pending" mean and what is the correct number of pending cases?
-   <br>A: *Pending* means your target environment is missing some prerequisites, usually a service,
+   <br>A: *Pending* means your target environment is missing some prerequisites, usually a service.
-       framework or runtime.
       <br>The number of pending cases depends on your target environment and environment variables.

 2. What's the update file?